 You will also need to undergo a background check and be fingerprinted for a criminal history check.
 If you have been convicted of a felony or misdemeanor, you may still be able to proceed with the adoption of the child depending on the nature of the crime.
-Felony convictions of crimes involving domestic abuse, violent assault, or child abuse will disqualify you from being able to adopt.
+Felony convictions will disqualify you from being able to adopt.

 You will need to complete all of the proper paperwork and submit it to the court, along with any applicable filing fees.
 You will then be granted a hearing and, if you are approved, a final decree of adoption will be issued.
 This is provided as general information on this topic and should not be considered legal advice.

 Tags: Family Law

 - What do I need to know about an adoption home visit?